 Is Beef Liver Safe During Pregnancy?
 (Updated 2026 Guide)

-Updated March 25, 2026
+Updated April 13, 2026

 The Answer

 No - beef liver should be avoided during pregnancy.
-It contains extremely high levels of preformed vitamin A (retinol), which can cause serious birth defects including spina bifida and heart defects when consumed in excess.
+It contains extremely high levels of preformed vitamin A (retinol), which can cause serious birth defects including spina bifida and heart abnormalities when consumed in excess.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.